alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 **My tips for successful vibing**

-* Good vibes – prompt well – ask short answer and latest APIs for today’s date.
+* Good vibes – prompt well – ask short answer and latest APIs for today's date.
 * Vibe but verify – ask 2 LLMs the same question.
 * Step up the vibe – ask to break down your request into independently testable steps.
 * Vibe and validate – ask an LLM then get another LLM to check.